ACCEPTING Applications for the classes beginning Fall 2026 – Applications due by August 1, 2026

 2. Either:

-• Have a certificate of Degree of Indian Blood (CDIB) showing a California tribal affiliation; or
+a.
+Have a certificate of Degree of Indian Blood (CDIB) showing a California tribal affiliation;

-• Descend from a person with a Certificate of Degree of Indian Blood (CDIB) showing a California tribal affiliation, on the California census rolls of 1928 or 1933, or on the California Judgment Fund Rolls of 1953 or 1972;
+b.
+Descend from a person with a Certificate of Degree of Indian Blood (CDIB) showing a California tribal affiliation, on the California census rolls of 1928 or 1933, or on the California Judgment Fund Rolls of 1955 or 1972;

-4. Current or newly admitted UC undergraduate, graduate, or professional school student; and
+3. Current or newly admitted UC undergraduate, graduate, or professional school student;

-5. Enrolled in a Qualifying UC Degree Program.
+4. Enrolled in a Qualifying UC Degree Program; and

 HOW TO APPLY